A chargeback just landed in your queue. Walk through the questions a senior analyst asks before deciding to fight, accept, or escalate.

 The fix is a structured SOP that codifies the decision logic into a sequence of questions any analyst can walk through.
 The decisions still get made — but they get made consistently, and the reasoning leaves an audit trail.

-This template is generalized from operational experience running fraud and dispute investigation in Latin American marketplace and consumer fintech environments.
+This template is generalized from operational experience running fraud and dispute investigation across multi-country marketplace and consumer fintech environments.
 The 8 sections cover the analyst's mental model in order; the wizard above renders the first 7 as an interactive flow.

 Illustrative scenarios drawn from operator practice.
 Numbers are realistic order-of-magnitude estimates, not measurements from any specific deployment.